gcanti/talks/adt/adt.md

 # When should you use a sum type?

-When its components would be **dependen**t if implemented as a product type.
+When its components would be **dependent** if implemented as a product type.

 ---